Wietrzychowice, Kuyavian-Pomeranian Voivodeship

 Wietrzychowice is a village in the administrative district of Gmina Izbica Kujawska, within Włocławek County, Kuyavian-Pomeranian Voivodeship, in north-central Poland.

 Archaeology

 A group of megalithic tombs called Polish Pyramids or Kuyavian Pyramids have been found in the adjacent forest.
-They are elongated mounds with a length of up to 150 m and a height of 2–3 m, probably belonging to Funnelbeaker culture, 4000 years BC.
+They are elongated mounds with a length of up to 150 m and a height of 2–3 m, probably belonging to Funnelbeaker culture during 4000 years BCE.